tomascambala/kubernetes/README.md

 ```
 - Add your environment variables to the project repository in [TravisCL](https://travis-ci.com) by selecting the setting option.

-- Commit and Push your changes to trigger a Travis CI build.
+- Commit and Push your changes to trigger a Travis CI build
-> Travis only runs builds on the commits you push after you’ve added a `.travis.yml` file.